-Celts Overview- Edinburgh to Dublin
+Celts Overview- Edinburgh to Killarney

 The Celts tour has been years in the making, inspired by childhood bike trips through the Scottish countryside — experiences that shaped the spirit of discovery and adventure at the heart of this journey and Ride and Seek itself.
 Conceptualised in-house and crafted with the insight of our trusted local contacts, this tour reflects our passion for immersive travel and cultural connection.
 It’s a route we’re incredibly proud of, blending stunning landscapes with rich Celtic heritage across Scotland and Ireland.

-Join us on a cycling adventure through the heart of Celtic lands, as we journey from the medieval streets of Edinburgh to the vibrant city of Dublin.
+Join us on a cycling adventure through the heart of Celtic lands, as we journey from the medieval streets of Edinburgh to the vibrant town of Killarney.
 This unforgettable route is steeped in myth, history, and breathtaking scenery, taking you across Scotland’s rugged Highlands and along Ireland’s wild Atlantic coastline.
 Along the way, you’ll pedal past ancient battlegrounds, mysterious stone circles, and storied castles that echo with the voices of the past.

 Divided into two stages, our epic tour combines some of the finest cycling routes in the British Isles with a rich cultural immersion.
 From the dramatic, windswept mountains of the Scottish Highlands to the rolling emerald hills of Ireland, every kilometre resonates with the spirit of the Celts — a proud, enduring people whose legacy has shaped the identity and soul of these lands long before recorded history.